lsst-dm/dmtn-055/index.rst

  - Defining units of work that can be performed independently should be a responsibility of the same class (a concrete SuperTask, in this case) that does that work.
 Putting this responsibility on the control software or the human user instead would result in a rigid system that is capable of running only a few predefined sequences of SuperTask without requiring significant changes.
 While we will likely only need a few predefined sequences late in operations, we need more flexibility during development and early operations.

  - By requesting a list of these units of work from each SuperTask in an ordered list, the control software can discover all dependencies and construct a satisfactory execution plan, in advance, for the full sequence of SuperTasks.
-This does not allow the definition of a particular SuperTask's units of work to depend on the actual outputs of an earlier SuperTask in the sequence (as opposed to depending on just the expected presence or absenct of outputs, which is supported).
+This does not allow the definition of a particular SuperTask's units of work to depend on the actual outputs of an earlier SuperTask in the sequence (as opposed to depending on just the expected presence or absence of outputs, which is supported).

 We consider this limitation acceptable for two reasons.
 First, we expect cases where the outputs themselves affect the dependencies to be rare, and hence it is an acceptable fallback to simply split the list of SuperTasks into subsets without these dependencies and run the subsets in sequence manually, because the number of such subsets will be small.
 More importantly, we believe we can strictly but only slightly overestimate the dependencies between units of work in advance, in essentially all of these cases, and hence the only errors in the execution plan will be a small number of do-nothing jobs and/or unnecessary inputs staged to the local compute environment.
 These can easily be handled by any practical workflow system.